notdb/Sprint-Challenge--Graphs/graph_adventure/notes.md

 add bft

 when we get back from break

 finish checking to make sure the graphlist for the current room is set up

 pick random room direction
 move in that direction
 add that direction to traversal list set up exit condition for deadend

+need to find out what to do when a room has no question marks